 I am not a damp expert but here is what I would investigate well before making an offer:

 walls that feel moist to touch (I've been known to view houses and just go round feeling all the walls!)

 And here are the things I think are pretty solvable but it's worth getting a second opinion from damp experts if you aren't a risk taker like me:

-There are many other hidden problems to look out for that are outside of the physical aspects of a house as well, such as leasehold/freehold issues, lack of planning permission or building regulations compliance, or even having unfavourable neighbours, which will require a little bit more savvy sussing out during the buying process but I hope these points have helped you on your search for the right fixer upper for your budget.
+There are many other hidden problems to look out for that are outside of the physical aspects of a house as well, such as leasehold/freehold issues, lack of planning permission or building regulations compliance, which will require a little bit more savvy sussing out during the buying process.
+Check out our Ultimate Guide to Planning Permission page for more details

-Most of all I hope it's made you feel a little less fearful for what you're about to buy as sometimes you can feel like you're crazy and taking a huge risk in buying somewhere that needs so much work.
-What I will say is that everything is solvable (as long as you're financially sensible and budget with excess) and renovating is seriously one of the most rewarding things you can do for your family.
+At the end of the day, everything is solvable (as long as you're financially sensible and budget with excess) and renovating is seriously one of the most rewarding things you can do for your family.
 Enjoy making this unloved piece of history a home again <3

 We learned a load during our renovation process and now offer renovation downloads, tools and resources please take a look at our shop - we would love to help you to make your renovation a roaring success.